Hi, I'm Adriana Ladera!

 Pronouns: she/they

-Hey friend, I'm Adriana, and I'm a graduate student at MIT!
-My research interests are modeling and simulation, scientific computing algorithms, and the geometric design and tunability of materials and their respective properties, most of which is published here.
 I completed my B.S. in computer science, with a minor in physics at the University of South Florida (May 2022), and am also a recipient of the NSF Graduate Research Fellowship (2022).
 In undergrad, I was a full-ride merit scholar under the USF Director's Award and the Bright Futures Florida Academic Scholarship (2018-2022).
-Post Ph.D., I plan to pursue a career as a professor or research scientist, focused on the intersection of materials engineering for environmentally-conscious practices, and diversity, equity, and inclusion.
+I was honored to be featured in USF's Spring 2022 Outstanding Graduating Students and College of Engineering NSF students articles!

 Outside of the lab (aka my computer), I enjoy hanging out with friends and doing these activities, like playing piano, lifting, and snuggling with my precious cat.
 I am also the creator of STEM Cells, a website created with the purpose of supporting undergraduate STEM students through graduate, research, and diversity-equity-inclusion (DEI) resources.
 As a 2021 alumna of the MIT Summer Research Program (MSRP), I am a reviewer on the MSRP Application Review Committee.